MikeDabiem/ReactJS-todo-list/README.md

-"To do" app on TypeScript, React, Firebase, Material UI, Formik, Yup
+"To do" app based on TypeScript, React, Firebase, Material UI, Formik, Yup